 The ABC’s and Science of Parenting

-If you’ve been trying to change a child’s behavior without success you will be glad to know that there is actually a science to behavior and with a little knowledge you can begin to see big changes…Learn what are the most common causes of behavior, what you can do before and afterwards to change the behavior.
+If you’ve been trying to change a child’s behavior without success you will be glad to know that there is actually a science to behavior and with a little knowledge you can begin to see big changes…Learn what are the most common causes of behavior, what you can do before and afterward to change the behavior.

 Little Kids with Great Big Emotions

-Parents will learn how to help their child regulate their emotions, read other peoples expressions and decide upon socially appropriate ways to express and deal with their emotions.
+Parents will learn how to help their child regulate their emotions, read other people’s expressions, and decide upon socially appropriate ways to express and deal with their emotions.
 We will talk about all those things that get kids all emotional… siblings, friendships, transitions, and overwhelming senses.

 Social Skills and Sibling Rivalry

-In this talk we will discuss great books and ideas on how parents can get brothers and sisters and their friends to get along and to focus on the love instead of the hate in their love/hate relationships.
+In this talk,we will discuss great books and ideas on how parents can get brothers and sisters and their friends to get along and to focus on the love instead of the hate in their love/hate relationships.